Khaja-Mohiddin-SK/covid-immunity-prediction/README.md

 Compare predicted trends with real-world case and death data

-Demonstrate the effectiveness of deep learning in epidemiological modeling
+Demonstrate the effectiveness of deep learning

 ---